 There are endless fun things to do in Ventura, California, such as exploring Ventura Harbor, renting a kayak, going on a whale-watching tour, building sandcastles at Emma Wood State Beach, or riding bikes on the Ventura Bike Path.
 The perfect weather in Ventura makes outdoor fun even more enjoyable.

 You can also enjoy Ventura’s arts, history, and culture scene by visiting the San Buenaventura Mission, the Museum of Ventura County, downtown Ventura, and the lovely gardens at Ventura Botanical Gardens.
 The city’s rich history makes for a fun educational experience.

-Not only does Ventura have endless outdoor recreational opportunities and many historical and cultural sites, but it’s also famous for its “haunted” experiences at the City Hall and Bella Maggiore Inn.
+Ventura has endless outdoor recreational opportunities and many historical and cultural sites, and it’s also famous for its “haunted” experiences at the City Hall and Bella Maggiore Inn.
 So, if you’re feeling brave, you may want to take a ghost tour of downtown Ventura.
 Just watch out for “Sylvia”!

 - Things to Do in Ventura, California

 - 3. Channel Islands National Park